halex2005/create-react-app/packages/react-scripts/README.md

 This custom fork of `react-scripts` comes with a couple of specific templates that might come in handy to bootstrap a new project:

-- bare: there is literally nothig to it
+- bare: there is literally nothig to it, just a plain folder to start with
-- mobile: redux, react-router, graphql client, radium, some extensions as well (under construction)
+- fullstack: redux, react-router, graphql client, radium, ssr, ... (under construction)